Air France, KLM, Delta and Virgin Atlantic launch one of the most important partnerships in the world

-"Customers are the main beneficiaries of our alliance with Delta, Air France and KLM, as they can now benefit from varied and much more convenient connections, a wide selection of flights, synchronized flight schedules so as to reduce downtime and scale up. strictly spend the optimum period at the airport of connection, as well as improved services and extended loyalty benefits, ”said Shai Weiss, CEO Virgin Atlantic.
+"Customers are the main beneficiaries of our alliance with Delta, Air France and KLM, as they can now benefit from varied and more convenient connections, a wide selection of flights, synchronized flight schedules so as to reduce stopover times and spend strictly the optimal time at the connecting airport, as well as improved services and extensive loyalty benefits, ”said Shai Weiss, CEO of Virgin Atlantic.

 Other important data and essential information regarding the Air France-KLM-Delta-Virgin Atlantic joint venture

-- The partnership represents about 23% of the total transatlantic capacity of passengers and goods;
+- The partnership represents approximately 23% of the total transatlantic capacity of passengers and freight;

-- The joint venture's annual combined revenues are estimated at $ 13 billion;
+- The combined annual revenues of the Joint venture are estimated at $ 13 billion;

-- Over 180.000 employees work in the four Air France, KLM, Delta and Virgin Atlantic companies;
+- Over 180.000 employees work for the four companies Air France, KLM, Delta and Virgin Atlantic;

 - Air France, KLM and Delta have been in a joint venture since 2009, while Virgin Atlantic and Delta entered into a partnership in 2013.
 The establishment of a single transatlantic joint venture was the next strategic step in the collaboration between all four airlines;

-- In 2019, the first code-sharing flights between Air France, KLM and Virgin Atlantic were also launched.
-The deal offered Virgin Atlantic customers up to 58 new trans-Atlantic routes departing from 18 UK airports through Paris and Amsterdam.
+- In 2019, the first code-sharing flights between Air France, KLM and Virgin Atlantic were launched.
+The agreement offered Virgin Atlantic customers up to 58 new transatlantic routes departing from 18 UK airports via Paris and Amsterdam.
 While Air France and KLM customers had access to 24 new North American routes operated by Virgin Atlantic and Delta departing from the UK, including via London Heathrow and Manchester.